Kelvin Benjamin: Carolina Panthers

-2014: Rookie year
+2014

 After losing Steve Smith, Brandon LaFell, Ted Ginn Jr., and Domenik Hixon in the offseason, the Panthers chose Benjamin high in the draft.
 Panthers general manager Dave Gettleman said to reporters Benjamin's tape reminded him of a young Plaxico Burress.
 During training camp and the preseason, Benjamin was in a competition for the Panthers No. 1 receiver spot with former Pittsburgh Steelers wide receiver Jerricho Cotchery.
 On June 4, 2014, Benjamin signed a four-year $7.66 million deal.

 During his debut performance on September 7, 2014, against the Tampa Bay Buccaneers, Benjamin recorded six receptions for 92 yards and one touchdown; quarterback Derek Anderson had a 152.1 quarterback rating when throwing towards Benjamin.
 With his touchdown reception, Benjamin joined Randy Moss, Calvin Johnson, A. J. Green, Demaryius Thomas, Percy Harvin, Brandin Cooks, and Mike Williams as the only rookie first-round wide receivers to catch a touchdown reception during their debut performance.
 Additionally, Benjamin's 92 yards were the seventh-most for a wide receiver in the first game of his rookie season behind Anquan Boldin, Randy Moss, Eddie Royal, DeSean Jackson, Julian Edelman, Demaryius Thomas, and Allen Hurns.
 Benjamin was voted the Pepsi NFL Rookie of the Week for his Week 1 performance.
 In Week 3 against the Pittsburgh Steelers, Benjamin recorded his first 100-yard game, catching 8 passes for 115 yards and one touchdown.

-With a touchdown reception against the Baltimore Ravens in Week 4, Benjamin became the only rookie wide receiver in the past 10 years to record a 25+ yard receiving touchdown in three of the team’s first four games, joining Randy Moss, who accomplished the feat in 1998.
+With a touchdown reception against the Baltimore Ravens in Week 4, Benjamin became the only rookie wide receiver in the past 10 years to record a 25+ yard receiving touchdown in three of the team's first four games, joining Randy Moss, who accomplished the feat in 1998.
 Furthermore, Benjamin and Marques Colston were the only rookies in 30 years to gain 300 receiving yards and catch three touchdown passes in their team's first four games.
-On October 2, 2014, it was announced that the NFL named Kelvin Benjamin the NFL Offensive Rookie of the Month for September.
+On October 2, 2014, it was announced that the NFL named Benjamin the NFL Offensive Rookie of the Month for September.

 In the Panthers Week 8 matchup against the defending champion Seattle Seahawks, Benjamin racked up 94 yards against the All-Pro cornerback Richard Sherman.
 Benjamin finished the season with 73 receptions, 1,008 receiving yards, and nine receiving touchdowns.
 He and teammate Greg Olsen became the first receiving duo to amass 1,000 receiving yards in the same year for the Panthers since Muhsin Muhammad and Patrick Jeffers in 1999.
 Benjamin became only the 11th rookie wide receiver in NFL history to record a 1,000-yard season.
 During the Panthers playoff loss to the Seattle Seahawks in the Divisional Round, Benjamin recorded seven catches for 75 receiving yards and two receiving touchdowns.

-2015 season
+2015

 Benjamin tore his ACL in a joint training camp practice with the Miami Dolphins, ending his 2015 season.